matteo-carrara-unifi/iniparser/README.md

 * Open for reading (no live updates, file loaded in memory)
 * File lock
 * Writes in-place at every change
-* No commit required
+* No commit is required
 * Retains original formatting

 **Sections**
-* Global section is not supported at the moment
+* Global section is not supported
 * Get a list of all sections
 * Delete a section
 * Add a new section